eliona-smart-building-assistant/go-eliona-api-client/docs/ProjectsAPI.md

 )

 func main() {
-	projectId := "99" // string | The id of the project
-	expansions := []string{"Inner_example"} // []string | List of referenced data to load, insert or update.
+	projectId := "69133767-7de1-4134-9130-5f5403e1ee98" // string | The id of the project.
+The project ID is deprecated due to the removal of projects and is broadly replaced by sites.
+This filter now uses siteId, which is internally represented as a UUID. expansions := []string{"Inner_example"} // []string | List of referenced data to load, insert or update.
 Each entry defines the full qualified name of the field to be expanded as follows 'ObjectName.fieldName'. (optional)

 	configuration := openapiclient.NewConfiguration()